Arian-B/PlumeTrail/README.md

 <<<<<<< HEAD

-# Getting Started with Create React App
+# Getting Started with PlumeTrail App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was part of a class project

 ## Available Scripts